 Pro Bono is legal services for low income people.
 Pro Bono services are available from the Northwest Justice Project and Clallam County Pro Bono Lawyers.
 To request Pro Bono services, you must first call the Clear Line, at 1-888-201-1014.
+For current pro bono events and opportunities click here.

 The Clallam County Courthouse Facilitator also provides no cost help with court published forms and court procedure.
 The Court Facilitator may reached at 360-417-2588.